By: Team JACKHA (CS2103JAN2018-W11-B3) Since: Jun 2016 Licence: MIT

 Infinity Book helps you process candidate’s information faster.

-Summarize each candidate in a few keywords using the edit -add-tag
+Summarize each candidate in a few keywords using the edit -add-tag command to save time for your future reference.

 Format: edit -add-tag INDEX [t/TAG]…